Prince Tagoe: Hearts of Oak

 Tagoe joined Hearts of Oak on a one-year loan deal from Midtjylland-Maamobi.
 It was during his time at the Accra-based team that his prominence grew both at the national and continental level.
 He struck a hat-trick in Hearts of Oak's 5–1 demolition of Cameroon side Sable de Batie in the maiden CAF Confederation Cup in 2004, which helped to push the club to the top their group, qualify and set up an all Ghanaian final against their fierce rivals Kumasi Asante Kotoko.
 In the final, he played in both legs as Hearts defeated their archrivals during a marathon 8–9 penalty shoot-out to win after the two legs ended 2–2 on aggregate.
 While playing on loan for Hearts of Oak, Tagoe became the Ghana Premier League top scorer with 18 goals in 2005 at the age of 19.

 Saudi Arabia and UAE

 In January 2006, Tagoe was close to sign for German club Mainz 05, but the transfer failed.
 He eventually moved to Saudi Arabian side Ittihad.
 In September 2007, he scored a brace in a 5–1 victory over Al Qadsiah.
-After six months, Tagoe moved to another Middle East country, this time to United Arab Emirates and signed for Al Shabab Al Arabi Club.
+After six months, Tagoe moved to another Middle East country, this time to United Arab Emirates and signed for Al Shabab.
 This prompted Midtjylland-Maamobi to report Tagoe to FIFA as they believed the club had loaned him to Ittihad.
 After a year and 10 league goals for Al Shabab, Tagoe returned to Saudi Arabia to play for Ettifaq.
 He spent two years with Ettifaq, performing especially well during the 2009 AFC Champions League with eight goals in six matches.